yamhokim/yamhokim/README.md

 - 📺 Keeping up with the NBA and new films
 - ⛹️ Playing basketball with friends
-- 👷 Building Lego sets
 - 🍽️ Eating food
-- 🏋️‍♂️ Dying at the gym
 - 🎣 Fishing

 ## 🛠️ Skills